manatee-project/manatee/README.md

-# PrivacyGo Data Clean Room
+# ManaTEE Project

 > Note: we are releasing an alpha version, which may miss some necessary features.

-PrivacyGo Data Clean Room (PGDCR) is an open-source project for easily building and deploying data collaboration framework to the cloud using trusted execution environments (TEEs).
+ManaTEE is an open-source project for easily building and deploying data collaboration framework to the cloud using trusted execution environments (TEEs).
 It allows users to easily collaborate on private datasets without leaking privacy of individual data.
-PGDCR achieves this by combining different privacy-enhancing technologies (PETs) in different programming stages.
+ManaTEE achieves this by combining different privacy-enhancing technologies (PETs) in different programming stages.

-In summary, PGDCR is great tool for data collaboration with the following features.
+In summary, ManaTEE is great tool for data collaboration with the following features.

-* **Interactive Programming**: PGDCR integrates with an existing Jupyter Notebook interface such that the data analysts can program interactively with popular languages like Python
+* **Interactive Programming**: ManaTEE integrates with an existing Jupyter Notebook interface such that the data analysts can program interactively with popular languages like Python
-* **Multiparty**: PGDCR allows multi-party data collaboration without needing to send the private data to each other
+* **Multiparty**: ManaTEE allows multi-party data collaboration without needing to send the private data to each other
-* **Cloud-Ready**: PGDCR can be easily deployed in TEEs in the cloud, including Google Confidential Space
+* **Cloud-Ready**: ManaTEE can be easily deployed in TEEs in the cloud, including Google Confidential Space
-* **Accurate Results**: PGDCR does not sacrifice accuracy for data privacy.
+* **Accurate Results**: ManaTEE does not sacrifice accuracy for data privacy.
 This is achieved by a two-stage approach with different PETs applied to each stage.

 ### What is Different from Other Data Collaboration Frameworks?

 Data collaboration is not a new concept, and numerous data collaboration frameworks already exist.
 However, different frameworks try to apply different privacy-enhancing technologies (PETs), which have different strengths and weaknesses.
-PGDCR tries to utilize different PETs in different programming stages to maximize the usability while protecting individual data privacy.
+ManaTEE tries to utilize different PETs in different programming stages to maximize the usability while protecting individual data privacy.
-Specifically, PGDCR divides data analytics in two stages: *Programming Stage* and *Secure Execution Stage*.
+Specifically, ManaTEE divides data analytics in two stages: *Programming Stage* and *Secure Execution Stage*.

 ![Alt text](two-stage.png)